boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 0.4 =
+* New feature: Invite by email from new Send Invites profile tab
+* Links from group invite pages to Invite By Email page
+* Removed "Send Invites" button during group creation

+= 0.3.5 =
+* Corrected localization function (d'oh)
+* Added Dutch translation - thanks, Jesper!

+= 0.3.4 =
+* Added POT file and localization function

+= 0.3.3 =
+* Fixed bug that kept non-active users from appearing in member list

+= 0.3.2 =
+* Made it possible to use the plugin with friends component turned off
+* Turned off Site Wide Only to remove PHP errors on some subdomain blogs

+= 0.3.1 =
+* Added a "successfully created" message when no invites are sent on group creation

-= 0.1 =
+= 0.3 =
-* Initial release
+* Compatibility with BP 1.2.1, including new bp-default theme
+* Rearranged files to ensure BP is loaded before plugin is

 = 0.2 =
 * Compatibility with BP 1.2 trunk
 * Bugfixes regarding file locations

-= 0.3 =
-* Compatibility with BP 1.2.1, including new bp-default theme
-* Rearranged files to ensure BP is loaded before plugin is

-= 0.3.1 =
-* Added a "successfully created" message when no invites are sent on group creation

-= 0.3.2 =
-* Made it possible to use the plugin with friends component turned off
-* Turned off Site Wide Only to remove PHP errors on some subdomain blogs

-= 0.3.3 =
-* Fixed bug that kept non-active users from appearing in member list

-= 0.3.4 =
-* Added POT file and localization function

-= 0.3.5 =
-* Corrected localization function (d'oh)
-* Added Dutch translation - thanks, Jesper!

-= 0.4 =
+= 0.1 =
-* Removed "Send Invites" button during group creation
-* Enabled invitations by email
+* Initial release